microsoft/TypeScript/CONTRIBUTING.md

 Run `gulp` to build a version of the compiler/language service that reflects changes you've made.
 You can then run `node <repo-root>/built/local/tsc.js` in place of `tsc` in your project.
 For example, to run `tsc --watch` from within the root of the repository on a file called `test.ts`, you can run `node ./built/local/tsc.js --watch test.ts`.

+### Avoiding problems with long paths

+Some of the baseline test files have very long names.
+If your repository is cloned to a directory with a long path, the total path might exceed 260 characters and not function properly on Windows.
+It is therefore recommended to clone into a location with short path such as `D:\TypeScript`.

 ## Contributing bug fixes

 TypeScript is currently accepting contributions in the form of bug fixes.
 A bug must have an issue tracking it in the issue tracker that has been approved (labelled ["help wanted"](https://github.com/Microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or in the "Backlog milestone") by the TypeScript team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.